 While medical marijuana can treat constipation and diarrhea, it can also cause either one.
-For patients who smoke or vaporize medical weed, these side effects are often non-existent.
-If you use edibles or oils to treat your condition, however, you may experience these side effects of medical cannabis.
+For patients who smoke or vaporize medical weed, these gastrointestinal side effects are often non-existent.
+If you use edibles or oils to treat your condition, however, you may experience these side effects of medical cannabis use.

 Like other medications your doctor may prescribe, medical marijuana can cause several different side effects.
 For physicians, their goal is to provide you with medicines that offer you the best benefits and the least side effects.

 Unlike prescription drugs, some medical cannabis doctors may recommend medical weed because of its side effects.
 If you cope with insomnia, for instance, your doctor might suggest medical pot because it can cause drowsiness and doesn’t pose the long-term risks of prescription sleep aids like Ambien.